What is accreditation?

 - Self-study: Programs prepare a written summary of performance based on the NAAB Conditions and Procedures for Accreditation.

-- Peer review: Architectural accreditation review and site visits are conducted by a team of educators, practitioners, regulators and students.
+- Peer review: Accreditation review and site visits are conducted by a team of educators, practitioners, regulators and students.
 These colleagues review the self-study and serve on the visiting team that reviews the program after the self-study is complete.
 Teams, in addition to the peers described above, may also include public members (non-academics who have an interest in architectural education), program sponsored observers or NAAB observers.
 All team members are volunteers and are not compensated.

 - Preparation of visiting team report (VTR): The visiting team prepares the VTR at the end of the visit.
 The report includes progress since the previous site visit, conditions met, conditions not met and causes of concern.
 The team recommends a term of accreditation to the NAAB board.
 The team’s recommendation remains confidential.

-- Action (judgment) by the NAAB Board: Based on a reading of the VTR, the NAAB board may determine a term of accreditation for new programs, reaffirm accreditation for ongoing programs, or deny accreditation to a program.
+- Action (judgment) by the NAAB Board: Based on a reading of the VTR, the NAAB directors may determine a term of accreditation for new programs, reaffirm accreditation for ongoing programs, or deny accreditation to a program.

 - Ongoing external review: Architecture programs continue to be reviewed over time on cycles that range from every few years to eight years.